Awards

 Emerging Writers Prizes

-Submissions are open for our three annual prizes for emerging and early-career writers!
+We're extended the deadline for submissions to our three annual prizes for emerging and early-career writers!
 The Saunders, Venart, and Oliver prizes recognize barriers to literary creation and support the advancement of book-length works-in-progress.

 Previous slide